cyrilletuzi/angular-rx-submit/README.md

 - `null`, `undefined` or `void` if there is no validation error
 - a `ValidationError.WithOptionalFieldTree` if there is a validation error
-- one array of `ValidationError.WithOptionalFieldTree` if there are multiple validations errors
+- an array of `ValidationError.WithOptionalFieldTree` if there are multiple validation errors

 ```ts
 interface ApiResponse {